Syften alternative · Updated August 2026

 Is Syften cheaper than EaseClaw?

-Yes, because it does less.
-Syften starts at $19.95 a month for keyword alerts, and if a reliable notification layer is all you want, that is a fair price for a mature, well-run tool.
-EaseClaw starts at $49 because it adds the parts Syften leaves to you: the intent scoring that filters buyers from noise, and a drafted reply for each one.
-You are paying for finished leads, not raw alerts.
+Yes, though the gap narrowed — Syften raised its prices since we last checked, from $19.95/$39.95/$99.95 to $29.95/$49.95/$119.95.
+It still starts well under EaseClaw at $29.95 a month for keyword alerts, and if a reliable notification layer is all you want, that is a fair price for a mature, well-run tool.
+EaseClaw's paid plans start at $99 because they add the parts Syften leaves to you: the intent scoring that filters buyers from noise, and a drafted reply for each one.
+That is a real gap, so the honest framing is this: for alerts, Syften is cheaper; for finished leads, EaseClaw does the judging and the writing.
+You can test the difference first on EaseClaw's free plan, which needs no card, or on the free seven-day trial that comes with every paid plan.

 Which one has wider source coverage?